 - How are contracts executed?

 The challenges of contract management

 There are a few general challenges that, if handled incorrectly, can result in poor contract management.
 On the other hand, some are bound to be unique to your business.
-On your way towards becoming a contract champion, you’ll probably identify these on your own.
-With that said, here are seven questions you need to answer in order to handle some of the common challenges of contract management.
+On your way towards mastering the ins and outs of contract management, you’ll probably identify these on your own.
+With that said, here are seven questions you need to answer in order to handle some of the most common challenges of contract management.

 1. Do your contracts generate business value?

 First of all, a condition for entering any contract should be the creation of business value for your organization.
 While this may seem obvious, we’ve all entered one or two agreements that had a disappointing outcome.

 Most often this happens when the other party fails to live up to expectations or deliver on contractual obligations.
 The results can range from loss of revenue and missed opportunities to costly and time-consuming revocation of the contract, or even legal disputes.